TITLE 89: SOCIAL SERVICES

 2) If personal property was transferred, fair market value is to be determined by use of a statement from an institution having knowledge of the property at the time of the transfer, or from an individual who has specific knowledge of the transfer and/or the value of the asset at the time of the transfer.

-3) Factors to be considered when determining whether or not a transfer of property was made to qualify for or increase the need for the Community Care Program include but are not limited to:
+3) Factors to be considered when determining whether a transfer of property was made to qualify for or increase the need for CCP include but are not limited to:

-A) the applicant's/client's physical and mental condition at the time of transfer;
+A) the participant's physical and mental condition at the time of transfer;

-B) the applicant's/client's financial situation at the time of transfer;
+B) the participant's financial situation at the time of transfer;

-C) the applicant's/client's need for services at the time of transfer;
+C) the participant's need for services at the time of transfer;

-D) changes in the applicant's/client's living arrangements at the time of transfer; and
+D) changes in the participant's living arrangements at the time of transfer; and

-E) how soon after the transfer the applicant/client applied for services.
+E) how soon after the transfer the participant applied for services.

-d) If after consideration of these factors the applicant/client is ineligible, the period of ineligibility begins at the date of application for applicants and the date of termination for clients.
-The period of ineligibility lasts from the initial date for as long as the asset would meet the cost of Community Care Program (CCP) services if it were available to the applicant/client, but in no case shall it last longer than 36 months from the date of transfer.
+d) If after consideration of these factors the participant is ineligible, the period of ineligibility begins at the date of request for services for participants and the date of termination for participants.
+The period of ineligibility lasts from the initial date for as long as the asset would meet the cost of CCP services if it were available to the participant, but in no case shall it last longer than 60 months after the date of transfer.

-e) An applicant/client determined ineligible under subsection (d) above may become eligible if the following occurs:
+e) A participant determined ineligible under subsection (d) may become eligible if the following occurs:

-1) the property is reconveyed to the applicant/client; or
+1) the property is reconveyed to the participant; or

-2) an adequate consideration is paid to the applicant/client.
+2) an adequate consideration is paid to the participant.

-f) It shall be the responsibility of an applicant/client to report all property transfers to the Case Coordination Unit (CCU) within 5 days from the date of the transaction.
+f) It shall be the responsibility of a participant to report all property transfers to the CCU within 5 days after the date of the transaction.

 h) Involuntary transfers do not affect eligibility.

-i) When the property transfer was made to obtain support or care, and the terms of the agreement are being met, only those needs not included in the agreement may be met through the Community Care Program.
+i) When the property transfer was made to obtain support or care, and the terms of the agreement are being met, only those needs not included in the agreement may be met through CCP.

-k) Transfers from an individual bank account to a joint bank account do not affect eligibility if the applicant/client retains access to the money and the money continues to be used for the applicant's/client's needs.
+k) Transfers from an individual bank account to a joint bank account do not affect eligibility if the participant retains access to the money and the money continues to be used for the participant's needs.

 l) Income tax refunds are available assets.
-If the refund is based on a joint income tax return, one-half of the refund is to be considered as belonging to the applicant/client.
+If the refund is based on a joint income tax return, one-half of the refund is to be considered as belonging to the participant.